StephanieV7/React-JS-exam-project/client/README.md

   - View trips as cards in My Trips with title, destination, and start date.
   - Details page for each trip.
     - Edit/Update trip information.
-    - Share trip with another registered user.
+    - Share the trip with another registered user with whom you're travelling.
     - Delete the trip.

 - **Shared Trips:**
-  - View trips shared by other users.
+  - View trips which other users shared with you.
-  - Add passenger information for shared trips.
+  - Add your passenger information to the trip.
   - Edit and delete passenger information.

 - **Blog:**